vsrinivas/fuchsia/bin/ui/src/input_manager/README.md

 # Mozart Input Manager

-This directory contains an Associate
+This directory contains a service which dispatches input events to views, implemented as a ViewAssociate.

 It doesn't make sense to run this application stand-alone since it doesn't have any UI of its own to display.
 Instead, use the Mozart